 There are three main factors to consider before you even start to look for a lender:

 - Determine how much money you’ll need.
 Borrowing too much means you’re paying more in interest than you need to.
 Borrowing too little means you won’t have enough and may need to attempt a second loan, likely at worse rates.
 Make sure your estimate is as accurate as possible.

 - Have a solid business plan.
 Your plan should clearly show how the business will manage expenditures and income to remain profitable.
 It should also outline how long it will take to pay off the loan.

-There are many different types of business loans, and it’s important to know your options before starting an application or putting together a business plan.
+There are many different types of business loans.
+It’s important to know your options before starting an application or putting together a business plan.